 We’ve been working with Plan International Niger to provide emergency aid to these families.
 We’ve supported nearly 2,000 families so far, and are planning to provide shelter to a further 2,464 families who have been forced to flee their homes by the Boko Haram conflict.

 We will begin the distribution of aid very soon.

 In Chad, we are partnering with the local aid agency ICAHD to support vulnerable families who have been affected by conflict.

-So far, we’ve distributed vital aid to over 2,300 families.
+So far, we’ve distributed vital aid to nearly 3,500 families.
 The aid includes blankets, buckets, solar lights, mosquito nets and ground sheets.

 The conflict in Nigeria is now entering its ninth year and the devastating consequences continue to impact structures and the lives of 8.5 million vulnerable people.

-We have partnered with ACTED and distributed 765 765 ShelterKits and non-food items in two camps in North-Eastern Nigeria.
+We have partnered with ACTED and distributed 765 ShelterKits and other aid items in two camps in North-Eastern Nigeria.